jpfleury/clearlooks-phenix/README.md

 A user has shared a method to disable GTK 3 overlay scrollbars system-wide, for those who prefer it.
 See [issue #46](https://github.com/jpfleury/clearlooks-phenix/issues/46).

-⚠️ Not required or officially supported — for advanced users only.
+⚠️ Not required or officially supported.
+Use at your own risk.

 ### Wallpaper